Valve Seat and Seat Ring Basics: What to Know

 The valve seat ring creates a shutoff surface.
 Typically held in place by pressure, a seat ring may also be threaded and screwed into the valve body.
-The seat ring is a crucial part for maintaining the strength of the seal within the valve and facilitating a seal that is free of leaks.
+The seat ring is a crucial part of maintaining the strength of the seal within the valve and facilitating a seal that is free of leaks.

 As crucial as they are, the valve seat and seat ring do not work alone.
 Other important compressor valve components include:

 - Gaskets –These aid in creating airtight seals within valves.
-These are especially useful for filling out imperfections in machined parts that would otherwise compromise the air tightness of the valve.
+These are especially useful for filling out imperfections in machined parts that would otherwise compromise the airtightness of the valve.

 - Springs – These facilitate rapid opening and closing of the valve to allow and restrict flow through the valve.
-Springs can be crafted from a variety of materials to accommodate different operating environments, including stainless steel, copper and others.
+Springs can be crafted from a variety of materials to accommodate different operating environments, including stainless steel, copper, and others.

-- Valve plates – these, working in concert with other valve parts, regulate flow of air or fluid in a valve.
+- Valve plates – these, working in concert with other valve parts, regulate the flow of air or fluid in a valve.